 Coaching on the Job

-In our coaching sessions, we identify the behaviors whose change will have the greatest impact.
+In our coaching on the job, we identify the behaviors whose change will have the greatest possible effect.

 Accompaniment on the job